HL7/cimi-vital-signs/input/pagecontent/StructureDefinition-body-temperature-intro.md

 			  <td>Body temperature is taken, and the user records measurement method or instrument used to evaluate the temperature.
 It combines method and device values because they often overlap in EHR documentation systems.</td>
 			</tr>
 			<tr>
-			  <td><a href="ValueSet-bodyTempMeasBodyLocationPrecoordVS.html">Body Temperature Measurement Site value set</a></td>
+			  <td><a href="ValueSet-bodyTempMeasBodyLocationPrecoordVS.html">Body Temperature Measurement Body Location value set</a></td>
-			  <td>This value set a constrained list of body location values used to result the body location where a body temperature was measured, referencing the SNOMED Code 1520000000000 "Body temperature measurement site (observable entity)" and the LOINC term "Body temperature measurement site", 8327-9.</td>
+			  <td>SELECT SNOMED CT code system values that describe where on the body the temperature was measured.</td>
 			</tr>
 		</tbody>
 	</table>